stoodder/falconjs/README.md

 * use querySelector instead of querySelectorAll where possible
 * add once and listenToOnce
 * Add setup method to adapter base class
-* Fix fill() method when writting to read-only computed observables.
-Values should not overwrite

 ### v0.10.2
 **Highlights**